 To date, the TWDB has designated a total of 31 brackish groundwater production zones in the state with moderate to high availability and productivity of brackish groundwater that meet statutory requirements and exclusion criteria.
-On October 20, 2016, the TWDB designated eight brackish groundwater production zones, including one zone in the Carrizo-Wilcox Aquifer south of the Colorado River, four zones in the Gulf Coast Aquifer and bordering strata, and three zones in the Rustler Aquifer.
-Although the Blaine Aquifer was studied, the aquifer had no zones that met statutory and exclusion criteria.
-On March 28, 2019, the TWDB designated an additional 23 brackish groundwater production zones, including three zones in the Blossom Aquifer, five zones in the Nacatoch Aquifer, and 15 zones in the Northern Trinity Aquifer.
-No zones were designated in the Lipan Aquifer because, as with the Blaine Aquifer, it did not have any zones that qualified.
+In October 2016, the TWDB designated eight brackish groundwater production zones: one zone in the Carrizo-Wilcox Aquifer south of the Colorado River, four zones in the Gulf Coast Aquifer and bordering sediments, and three zones in the Rustler Aquifer.
+No zones were identified in the Blaine Aquifer.
+In March 2019, the TWDB designated an additional 23 brackish groundwater production zones: 3 zones in the Blossom Aquifer, 5 zones in the Nacatoch Aquifer, and 15 zones in the northern portion of the Trinity Aquifer.
+No zones were identified in the Lipan Aquifer.